 Looking for a cute and easy Easter Treat for the kids?
-Look no further than these Easter Egg Fruit Treats!
+Look no further than these Easter Egg Fruit Snack for Kids.

-These Easter Egg Fruit Treat make an adorable and healthy Easter treat for kids.
+These Easter Egg Fruit Snacks make an adorable and healthy Easter treat for kids.

 We used candy melts to dip the fruit but you could go healthy with some yogurt instead!
 We like these frozen so the melts harden right away.
 You could easily do the same and have a frozen yogurt fruit treat!
 We love making frozen yogurt bark this way for an easy yummy snack for kids.

 Simply slice your favorite fruits, and use kitchen scissors or a sharp knife to cut around the shape to turn into an oval for an egg shape!

 Don’t worry about getting it perfect as you can tell ours aren’t perfectly oval egg shapes.
 Once you dip and sprinkle they will look more like decorated eggs!